Cockroaches are among the most unwelcome and unpleasant pests that can infiltrate your home.

 - Grease builds up around or under machines

-- Water leaks that make the warm, damp conditions that roaches love
+- Water leaks create the warm, damp conditions that roaches love

 - Cockroaches can get to rotting food and move from one floor to another through garbage chutes in buildings.